mik0w/tele_stats/README.md

 Create the Python 3 virtual environment: `python3 -m venv venv` and activate it:
 `source venv/bin/activate`.

 Next, install requirements with `pip install -r requirements.txt`

 After these steps Telestats should be working.

-You can run it in the following way:
+You can **run it** in the following way:
 `python3 tele_stats.py [ACTION] [PARAMETERS]`

-If you run tele_stats.py as `python tele_stats.py`, you will use an CLI-mode, basically with the same commands as the ones listed below:
+If you run tele_stats.py as `python tele_stats.py`, you will enter an CLI-mode, basically with the same commands as the ones listed below:

 For now, you can use the following commands (todo: most of them not implemented so far):
   * `get_group_id [group_name]` - gets the unique id of telegram group